Volkswagen sees strong rebound after 'containing' COVID

 The operating margin is seen at the upper end of its 5.0-6.5% target range, Volkswagen said, up from 4.3% last year.

-“The financial results now available are far better than originally expected and show what our company is capable of achieving, especially in a crisis,” Witter said.
+“The financial results now available are far better than originally expected and show what our company is capable of achieving, especially in a crisis,” Witter said, adding that VW plans to carry over the strong momentum into 2021.

-“We intend to carry over the strong momentum from the significantly better second half into the current year.”
+Shares in Volkswagen turned positive on the news and rose as much as 2.6% to a fresh 13-month high, with analysts saying there was no need for a listing of luxury division Porsche AG given Volkswagen’s 26.8 billion euros of liquidity.

-Shares in Volkswagen turned positive on the news and rose as much as 2.4% to a fresh 13-month high.
+Such a move, which sources say is being considered by Volkswagen, would still be “very helpful” if Volkswagen CEO Herbert Diess wants to nearly triple Volkswagen’s market value to 250 billion euros, Bernstein analyst Arndt Ellinghorst said.

 While the company has emerged from the hit to demand caused by the pandemic, a shortage of crucial semiconductors caused it to adjust production through February, joining other carmakers around the world that have suffered similar problems.